How to Stop Being Obsessive in a Relationship: 10 Steps

 8. Recognize that obsession can be dangerous

-If you’re struggling with how to stop being obsessive in a relationship, take a step back and recognize that being obsessive in your relationships can be unhealthy and even dangerous.
+If you’re struggling with how to stop being obsessive in a relationship, take a step back and recognize that being obsessive in your relationships can be unhealthy and dangerous.

 At the very least, being obsessive can lead to toxic relationship dynamics, in which you control your partner and prevent them from having outside interests.